Learn to recognize the types of weeds and choose your herbicide accordingly

 One of the main factors for post-emergent broadleaf weed control is air temperature.
 Using the correct formulation of post-emergent herbicide will aid in control of the target species.

-- Amine herbicides tend to be better suited for warm-weather.
-Some examples of Amines are Surge® and Q4® Plus.
+- Amine herbicides tend to be better suited for warm weather.

-- Esters are generally more suited for cooler temperatures, and penetrate the leaf surface better than water-based chemistries.
-Examples of esters include SpeedZone® and PowerZone®.
+- Esters are generally more suited for cooler temperatures and penetrate the leaf surface better than water-based chemistries.

 How important is it to water in the herbicide vs. the drying period?